gjherbiet/toto/README.md

 ---------------------

 	!
-More extensive testing and bug fixing (currently ongoing)
+More extensive testing and bug fixing (currently ongoing) _ Automated due date generation
-	- "Clean" display of tasks in list and rank commands, even if they are not properly formatted on the task file _ Automated due date generation
 	_ Colored output based on priority level
 	_ Add-ons and external tools